 It is important coaches recognise when to make a referral to a GP, clinical psychologist or other specialist help, emphasised Picheta.
 “They need to recognise stress and consider the past history and pervasiveness of symptoms in their clients.”
-Where coaches have multiple clients they can provide an important feedback loop to the organisation, on a […]
+Where coaches have multiple clients they can provide an important feedback loop to the organisation, on a strictly non-attributable basis, she said: “This can inform senior management about organisational practices and conditions which may be contributing to raised levels of stress.
+In this way, stress is framed as a systemic, and not just an individual, issue.”
+She pointed out that coaches get […]

 As research consistently highlights how coaching can help manage stress, many more need to make the connection, or miss out.
-Professor Stephen Palmer, director of the Centre for Stress Management and of City University’s Coaching Psychology Unit in London, said: “Research, including ours, highlights how coaching can reduce stress and enhance wellbeing, while we’ve found […]
+Professor Stephen Palmer, director of the Centre for Stress Management and of City University’s Coaching Psychology Unit in London, said: “Research, including ours, highlights how coaching can reduce stress and enhance wellbeing, while we’ve found that stress management is the most common health goal in coaching.
+And what is interesting is that wellbeing and the ability to manage stress increase in coaching even if stress is not on the agenda.
+“Health coaching is set to take off in a big […]

 Earlier this year, a report laid some of the blame for rising stress at the feet of incompetent bosses.
 Managers’ lack of competence and misplaced confidence in themselves is creating a stressed-out, unfulfilled workforce, according to research from the Chartered Management Institute (CMI), carried out among 2,000 UK employees.
-There is a clear link between […]
+There is a clear link between the rise in mental health problems and job insecurity, with employers who are planning redundancies significantly more likely to report an increase in stress-related absence (51 per cent) than other employers (32 per cent), says the CIPD’s report.
+Stress expert Professor Cary Cooper CBE, distinguished […]

 Stress levels at work are now the major cause of long-term absence, says a new CIPD report – but coaching could well be the answer to effective attendance management